CJY037/CJY037/README.md

 - Skills: Computer Networking, Linux

 - Using this as a cloud repository to keep track of coding projects I've worked on. :books:
 - Motivated and curious to learn about tech!
-Hope to use my skills to improve our daily lifes.
+Hope to use my skills to improve our daily lives.
 - Open to connect, discuss and collaborate! :blush: